Waterloo Probate Attorneys

 When someone passes away, their estate—including all of the decedent’s assets, debts, and liabilities—is distributed among the decedent's heirs and/or beneficiaries.
 The formal process of distributing the estate is known as probate.
 While not all estate must pass through the Iowa probate process, many do.
 Furthermore, the existence of a will is not sufficient to prevent an estate from going through probate.

 Many people are intimidated by the probate process.
 In fact, probate can be confusing even in the most straightforward of situations and downright daunting under more complex circumstances.
-But an experienced probate attorney can help guide you through the process, providing legal services tailored to your unique concerns and goals.
+But an experienced probate attorney in Iowa City or Waterloo can help guide you through the process, providing legal services tailored to your unique concerns and goals.

 Since 1958, Ball, Kirk & Holm, P.C. has been representing Iowans in a wide range of estate planning and probate matters.
 This experience gives us the knowledge and skill needed to help you probate a will—even helping resolve disputes related to contested wills and other related matters.